Research Centers and Facilities

 A herbarium is a plant facility that functions in three ways: as a museum, a library, and a scientific lab.
 Plants are collected in the field and details are recorded including information on habitat, form, size, and color.
 They are then pressed in newspaper, allowed to dry, and finally glued on thick paper.
 The preserved plants are stored in a cabinet, and organized.
 At the UW Bothell Herbarium, plants are organized alphabetically first by family, then by genus and species.
 The whole process takes at least 3 weeks, but the specimens can last hundreds of years.
 Learn more about the UW Bothell Herbarium.

-The UW Bothell at the Environmental Education (EERC) and Research Center (EERC) St. Edward State Park is a regional research and education hub that will provide field learning and environmental research opportunities for K-12 students, local colleges, and neighboring communities.
+The UW Bothell at the Environmental Education (EERC) and Research Center in St. Edward State Park is a regional research and education hub that will provide field learning and environmental research opportunities for K-12 students, local colleges, and neighboring communities.
 The EERC will be housed in the Gym Annex of the St. Edward Seminary building which was recently renovated.
 In addition to the classroom and meeting space, the learning center will use the 326 acres of the State Park as a living laboratory and outdoor classroom.
 The EERC will provide evidenced-based science programs to connect and inspire a diverse community of park visitors and environmental stewards.
 Read more about the EERC project and space.